LongJohnCoder/LiveCloudKd/LeechCore/README.md

 ![](./images/1.png)

-Next you can go to M: driver and use pypykatz plugin, f.e.
+Next you can go to M: drive and use pypykatz plugin, f.e.

 ![](./images/2.png)